turnkey-commerce/go-ping-sites/README.md

 # GoPingSites
 [![Build Status](https://travis-ci.org/turnkey-commerce/go-ping-sites.svg?branch=master)](https://travis-ci.org/turnkey-commerce/go-ping-sites)

-GoPingSites is intended to be a tool to monitor multiple websites, written in Go.
+GoPingSites is a tool to monitor multiple websites, written in Go.
 ## Steps to setup locally
 1. Use the make distribute command to build the project and will copy the necessary runtime files to $GOPATH/dist/go-ping-sites.
 ```